che-incubator/chectl/README.md

 OPTIONS
   -c, --container=container                Target container.
 If not specified, configuration files will be injected in
-                                           all containers of a Che Workspace pod
+                                           all containers of a workspace pod

   -h, --help                               show CLI help

   -k, --kubeconfig                         Inject the local Kubernetes configuration

-  -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Che server is supposed to be
+  -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Eclipse Che server is supposed to
-                                           deployed
+                                           be deployed

   -w, --workspace=workspace                Target workspace.
 Can be omitted if only one Workspace is running